census-instrumentation/opencensus-website/content/exporters/_index.md

 ### Exporters
-Exporters democratize consumption of traces and metrics by any backend that can consume them.
+An exporter sends traces and metrics to any backend that is capable of consuming them.
+The exporter itself can change without requiring a change in your client code.
+This is what makes OpenCensus truly vendor agnostic.
-They are the vendor agnosticity that OpenCensus touts.
-Collect traces and metrics once, export simultaneously to any backends for which an exporter can be created.
+Collect traces and metrics once, export simultaneously to various backends!

 OpenCensus exporters can be contributed by anyone, and we provide support for several open source backends and vendors out-of-the-box.